In-Depth Guides

 For UK SME owners, exit planning works on a 5-10 year horizon.
 BADR delivers 10% on lifetime gains up to £1m.
 The 2024 IHT BPR reform capped business relief at £2.5m.
 EOTs offer succession with capital tax efficiency.
 EMI options retain key staff pre-exit.
 The 2026 CGT changes touched the framework but did not break it.

-13 min readRead pillar →
+13 min readRead guide →

 Reading is one thing.
 Acting on it is another.
 We match Harrow SMEs with vetted local accountants.
 Free, no obligation.